infinitas/infiniSniff/README.md

 This repository contains the Infinitas standard for use with the pear package [PHP CodeSniffer](http://pear.php.net/package/PHP_CodeSniffer)

 This is a copy of AD7six's CakePHP code sniffer rules with a few light modifications.
+Its designed to be used as part of the Infinitas pre-commit hooks that can be found https://github.com/Infinitas-project/infiniHooks

 # Installation